AmpliconSuite/CoRAL/README.md

    `chrom  start   end   CN`

-- If you don't have these then you can run CNVkit (installed as a dependency), by doing
+- If you don't have these then you can run CNVkit (installed as a dependency) to generate them, by doing

    `./scripts/call_cnvs.sh <input.bam> ./reference/hg38full_ref_5k.cnn <output_dir>`

-   This will create a file called `[input].cns`, which you can feed to CoRAL for it's `--cn_seg` argument.
+   This will create a file called `[input].cns`, which you can feed to CoRAL for it's `--cn_segs` argument.

 ## Command line arguments to run CoRAL